-After January 1, 2018 the new Environmental Assessment Code entry into force.
+After January 1, 2018 the new Environmental Assessment Code entered into force in Georgia.

 Since the draft of the present ESIA report for the planned development was submitted to the MEPA before enactment of the Environmental Assessment Code, this document is being processed following the law on Environmental Impact Permit described below.